OxfordOutlander/charljeblog/_posts/2025-04-16-hello-world.md

 date: 2025-04-16 12:00:00 -0000
 categories: [jekyll, introduction]
 tags: [jekyll, static-site, markdown, tutorial]
+custom_excerpt: "Welcome to my Jekyll blog!
+This blog will explore static site generation, web development techniques, and my journey as a developer.
+Join me as I share tips, tutorials, and insights about Jekyll and the broader web ecosystem."
 ---

 Welcome to my new Jekyll blog!
 This is my first blog post.[^1] I'm excited to share content with you.